Kraken’s Riley Sheahan hosts mental-health podcast, sharing his experiences in hope of helping others

 Much of that discomfort is from being behind a microphone, never mind the deeply personal subject matter.
 Sheahan had never done radio or television work, so researching his guests and chatting them up on air with “good conversation” about sensitive topics “is sort of weird and uncomfortable and hard to do.
 But it’s just been fun.
 You get to meet new people and talk with people who’ve had similar experiences.”

-The podcast, produced by the TorchPro sports media company co-founded by former NHL player Joe Pavelski, primarily gave Sheahan a break from his daily NHL regimen of workouts, skates and nutrition monitoring.
+The podcast, produced by the TorchPro sports media company co-founded by Dallas Stars forward Joe Pavelski, primarily gave Sheahan a break from his daily NHL regimen of workouts, skates and nutrition monitoring.

 Sheahan’s co-host is Tyler Smith, a mental-health advocate and survivor of the April 2018 Humboldt Broncos junior team bus crash that killed 16 people and injured 13 — most of them players and coaches — in Saskatchewan.